William Morrow | 2018

-So, colour me bummed to find out that this novel treats the creepy psychology and attempted crimes of Gary Wilensky as secondary to Weiss’ teenage angst and diary-like recollections of her childhood growing up rich.
+So, colour me bummed to find out that this novel treats the creepy psychology and attempted crimes of Gary Wilensky as secondary to the author’s teenage angst and diary-like recollections of her childhood growing up rich.
 Fucking spare me.

 And honestly, Wilensky’s crime and death weren’t even secondary, but more like a footnote.
 Everything I told you about him I learned from googling him after reading the book.
-You can find much more information about him from a Newsweek article published in 1993, then you can from this book.
+You can find much more information about him from a Newsweek article published in 1993 than you can from this book.

 Wilensky’s attempted crime is really just an excuse for Weiss to talk about herself.
 About 90% of the book is about her, but it comes without any real timeline, which I found somewhat hard to follow conceptually.
 It’s mostly just a mishmash of meandering memories from Weiss’ perspective – like the different penises she saw or how many times she rode in Wilensky’s car.
 It was – and I cannot stress this enough – fucking boring.

 I could understand that knowing it could have been you would be intense initially; knowing that you came so close to a monster.
 But, I struggle to find a reason why I should care about this woman or have to read a memoir of her life?
 Why was this a book, really?
 It’s like Weiss is using someone else’s trauma to make herself more interesting decades later, but none of it was interesting.
 It was all (mostly) normal teenage shit.
-I lived through it once.
-I don’t need to live through it again.
 Like, you’re in your 40s.
 Fucking move on already.

-The questions, or the thoughts Weiss struggles with, are not presented as existential crises about life and how close we can come to horrible things happening to us.
+The questions or thoughts Weiss struggles with are not presented as existential crises about life and how close we can come to horrible things happening to us.
 Instead, the tone takes on a very gross “why not me?” vibe.
 Not, “Wow, that could have been me!”
 But instead, “Why her and not me?”